 - Final Fantasy series examples:

-- Though Final Fantasy XIII got quite a large share of flak from players for being 'linear', earlier games were far less kind and subtle in their railroading:
+- Though Final Fantasy XIII got quite a large share of flak from players for being "transparently linear", earlier games were far less kind and subtle in their railroading:

 - Walking too far from your assumed path in Final Fantasy II resulted in you fighting enemies about ten times as strong as your current level, with no indication what patch of field grass was suddenly considered a 'new area' where you'd get a Total Party Kill in five seconds.